 Straussee Ferry is the only free-floating electric ferry in Europe, getting its power through an overhead wire.

-The Strausberg Railway launched the Straussee Ferry in 1915, a single vessel named “Steffi”.
-She may be the only vessel in a fleet of one, but she can transport 100 people at a time—more than enough to earn her keep in this picturesque German community.
+The Strausberg Railway launched the Straussee Ferry in 1915, a single vessel named “Steffi.”
+It may be the only vessel in a fleet of one, but it can transport 100 people at a time—more than enough to earn its keep in this picturesque German community.

-While the U.S. has some passenger cable ferries like Steffi, in Europe she seems to be the only one.
-Running purely off of electricity, her overhead line is a power supply consisting of a single wire fed with a DC of 170 volts, using the lake as a return conductor.
+While the United States has some passenger cable ferries like Steffi, the boat seems to be the only one of its kind in Europe.
+Running purely off of electricity, its overhead line is a power supply consisting of a single wire fed with a DC of 170 volts, using the lake as a return conductor.

-Gliding across Straussee Lake, as she shuttles passengers between Brandenburg and Strausberg, Her travel distance spans a distance of about 800 yards, the journey lasting around 7 minutes.
+The boat gliding across Straussee Lake as it shuttles passengers between the city of Strausberg and a forested area.
+Its travel distance spans a distance of about 800 yards, the journey lasting around seven minutes.

-Straussee Ferry travels daily, but only until the Straussee freezes, then Steffi ceases operation until warmer weather allows.
+Straussee Ferry travels all year round, but only if the Straussee doesn’t freeze over completely, and as long as the waterway can be kept free of ice.
+Otherwise, Steffi ceases operation until warmer weather allows.